Connecticut Court Records

 What is an Uncontested Divorce in Connecticut?

-Where to Get an Uncontested Divorce Form in Connecticut
+Where To Get An Uncontested Divorce Form in Connecticut

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

 How Do I Get a Copy of My Divorce Decree in Connecticut?

 The clerk or the designated official in charge of managing court records will request descriptive information regarding the divorce decree.
 Some of these include the names of the divorcees, the date of final divorce, and the docket number.
 Upon successful retrieval, the requester must pay the applicable fees for searching, copying, and certifying the divorce decree.
-The clerk’s office accepts cash, check, and credit card as forms of payment.
+The clerk’s office accepts cash, checks, and credit cards as forms of payment.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.